strontic/strontic.github.io/xcyclopedia/library/WINWORD.EXE-10B777CD1CC2D94C60707FB53B29BB7D.md

 ## Possible Misuse

 *The following table contains possible examples of `WINWORD.EXE` being misused.
-While `WINWORD.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `WINWORD.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --